The Origins of Park City Day School

 About the former Park City Academy

-Park City Academy began as Carden Academy in 1989.
-Mrs. Frances Johnson and Mrs. Patricia Russell founded the school in memory of David Johnson, a fourth grader at Carden Memorial School in Salt Lake City, who was killed while standing on a street corner by an intoxicated driver.
+Park City Academy began as Carden Christian Academy in 1989.
+Mrs. Frances Johnson and Mrs. Patricia Russell founded the school in memory of David Johnson, a fourth grader at Carden Memorial School in Salt Lake City, who was killed by a car while standing on a street corner.
 Beginning with 30 students in rented hotel space, the Academy engaged eager students and dynamic teachers with relevant, challenging curriculum in a supportive environment to provide the very best preparation possible for the students’ academic and professional success, as well as their personal happiness.

-In 2007, Park City Academy realigned its mission from an affiliation with the Association of Christian Schools International to a more secular one as Candidate Member of the Pacific Northwest Association of Independent Schools (PNAIS).
-In the spring of 2009, PNAIS evaluated both The Colby School and Park City Academy, which were both on course for full accreditation.
-Additionally Park City Academy is accredited by the Northwest Association of Accredited Schools (NAAS).
+In 2007, Park City Academy realigned its mission from an affiliation with the Association of Christian Schools International to a more secular focus as a Candidate Member of the Pacific Northwest Association of Independent Schools (PNAIS), now the Northwest Association of Independent Schools (NWAIS).

 About the former Colby School

 In 1998 The Colby Schoolwas founded by seven teachers from the Park City school system who shared adifferent vision: a school that challenged students academically, provided themwith a safe learning community, and taught children to treat each other withrespect.
 The founders named the school Colby, in honor of a student whoovercame immeasurable personal challenges, improved his academic achievement, and became a classroom leader.
 From the outset, beginning with 22 students, TheColby School emphasized integrating curriculum units and experiential learning acrosssubject areas to present students with multiple ways of learning.
 Outdooreducation outings and service learning programs provided Colby students with asense of place within their school and local communities.